bambusoft/ntvl/README.md

 The natvl architecture is based on two components:

-edge nodes:
+nodes:
 	Applications installed on user PCs that allow the natvl network to be build.
-	Practically each edge node creates a tun/tap device that is then the entry point to the ntvl network.
+	Practically each node creates a tun/tap device that is then the entry point to the ntvl network.

 an supernode:
-	It is used by edge nodes at startup or for reaching nodes behind symmetrical firewalls.
+	It is used by nodes at startup or for reaching nodes behind symmetrical firewalls.
 	This application is basically a directory register and a packet router for those nodes that cannot talk directly.

+tunnel:
+	Complementary tool to make a point-to-point tunnel

-Edge nodes talk by means of virtual tap interfaces.
-Each tap interface is an natvl edge node.
+Nodes talk by means of virtual tap interfaces.
+Each tap interface is an natvl node.
 Each PC can have multiple tap interfaces, one per ntvl network, so that the same PC can belong to multiple communities

-This work is based on the n2n Layer Two Peer to Peer VPN project at http://www.ntop.org/products/n2n/ and the nat-traverse project at http://m19s28.dyndns.org/iblech/nat-traverse/ Thanks to Ingo Blechschmidt, Luca Deri, Richard Andrews and many others for their initial work.
+This work is based on the nat-traverse project at http://m19s28.dyndns.org/iblech/nat-traverse/ and the n2n Layer Two Peer to Peer VPN project at http://www.ntop.org/products/n2n/

+Thanks to Ingo Blechschmidt, Luca Deri, Richard Andrews and many others for their initial work.